karissademi/git-101/README.md

 git clone https://github.com/karissademi/git-101.git
 ```

-2. Add a .txt file in the `/users` directory
+2. Add a .txt file in the `/users` directory.
+In the file, include your name, job title, most recent project, and favorite programming language

-3. Include your name, job title, most recent project, and favorite programming language
+3. Name the file `your-name.txt`

 4. Enter the directory on your computer